susanodii/Glasp/Glasp.md

    ![](image/../images/
    create_highlight_image.png)

-3. Your highlight image pops out.
+3. Your highlight image will pop up.
 You can select any background color of your choice, download and also share on social media.

    ![](images/image_generated.PNG)